greedoftheendless/Hyprland-files/README.md

 - 🔄 Auto-start applications and scripts
 - ⚡ Lightweight and responsive configuration

-If any help for keybindings are needed, just press  + SHIFT + H for accessing the keybinding.
+If any help for keybindings are needed, just press 🪟(Super) + SHIFT + H for accessing the keybinding.

 ## 📸 Screenshots